Salesforce DevOps & CI/CD Interview Questions — SFX Support

 A variety of tools can be used to implement CI/CD pipelines for Salesforce.
 These tools orchestrate the steps of retrieving, validating, deploying, and testing metadata.

 a.
-Generic CI/CD Platforms:
+Generic CI/CD Platforms

-- GitLab CI/CD: Built directly into GitLab, offering a comprehensive solution for source code management and CI/CD.
-Uses a `.gitlab-ci.yml` file for pipeline definition.
+- GitLab CI/CD: Built directly into GitLab, offering a comprehensive solution for SCM and CI/CD.
+Uses a

 These tools typically use SFDX CLI commands or the Ant Migration Tool internally to interact with Salesforce orgs.

 b.
-Salesforce-Specific DevOps Platforms:
+Salesforce-Specific DevOps Platforms

-These tools are designed specifically for Salesforce and often provide higher-level abstractions and integrations with Salesforce metadata and processes.
+These tools are designed specifically for Salesforce and provide higher-level abstractions and integrations with Salesforce metadata and processes.

 - Copado: A leading commercial DevOps platform built on Salesforce.
 Offers comprehensive features for release management, compliance, testing, and environment management.